Aventus-Network-Services/Grants-Program/applications/Aventus_Network.md

 #### **Aventus-based enterprise blockchains**

 The Aventus ecosystem features ‘corporate’ permissioned blockchains, built on Aventus technology.
 These chains are essentially technological replicas of the main Aventus Network, albeit with their own independent history and state.
 They also use AVT as their ‘fuel’ utility token.
 They are commissioned by enterprises and consortiums which require privacy and security of the ‘permissioned’ chain, while also avoiding siloing their assets.
-AvN technology wins their hearts by offering a ‘full package’ - easy to use enterprise-ready blockchain platform and middleware/API infrastructure with functionality to transfer assets out onto Ethereum or any other supported blockchain.
+AvN technology wins their hearts and minds by offering a ‘full package’ - easy to use enterprise-ready blockchain platform and middleware/API infrastructure with functionality to transfer assets out onto Ethereum or any other supported blockchain.

 The longer-term vision for many of these ‘enterprise’ AvNs is to become more open and interoperable, as the applicable regulation and technology capability permit.
 Once the main AvN becomes a parachain of Polkadot, the natural path of evolution for ‘enterprise’ AvNs is to also become (independent) parachains, by bidding for and winning their own Polkadot parachain slots.
 This would greatly increase the demand for DOT, as well as bring significant additional transaction numbers into the Polkadot ecosystem.